2lindell/advent/docs/source.txt

 Section - Stating

 [I invented this action to allow for the player to type just a noun and then be asked for a verb which was a functionality of the original parser.
-It requires some hacks and may still have undesirable behavior.]
+It requires some hacks and may still have undesirable behavior.
+I also only allowed nouns that the player has already seen.]
-Stated item is an object that varies.
+The stated item is an object that varies.
 Parser guessed is a truth state that varies.
 Stating is an action out of world applying to one visible thing.
 Understand "[any seen thing]" as stating.
-Check stating:
+[I made this action out of world so it doesn't advance the turn count.]
+Check stating (this is the ask for verb if applicable rule):
 	If the noun is enclosed by the location: now the stated item is the noun;
 		say [MT]"What do you want to do with [the noun]?";
 	otherwise:
 		say [MT]"I see no [noun] here."

-Before doing something when the stated item is not nothing and the noun is not the stated item and parser guessed is true:
-	now the noun is the stated item;
-	try the current action instead.

-Rule for clarifying the parser's choice of something while the stated item is not nothing:
-	say "([the stated item])[command clarification break]";
-	now parser guessed is true.

 Does the player mean doing something to the stated item: it is very likely.

 Rule for supplying a missing noun when the stated item is not nothing (this is the use previously stated item as the noun rule):
 	now the noun is the stated item.

+Rule for clarifying the parser's choice of something while the stated item is not nothing (this is the mention the previously stated item instead of the parser's guess rule): [we will fix the actual noun of the action later]
+	say "([the stated item])[command clarification break]";
+	now parser guessed is true.

+Before doing something when the stated item is not nothing and the noun is not the stated item and parser guessed is true (this is the replace parser's guess with previosly stated item rule):
+	now the noun is the stated item;
+	try the current action instead.

 Every turn (this is the reset stated item rule), now the stated item is nothing.
 Every turn (this is the reset parser guessed rule), now parser guessed is false.